mpcox/203.328/README.md

 Assembly:  GGCTAGAGGCTAGCTTCAATGGGCGAAAGACCCGAGAGAGCTGGCT
 ```

-In practice, this kind of approach does not work well with large short-read datasets.
+While intuitive this kind of approach does not work well with large short-read datasets in practice.
 Velvet instead uses a branch of mathematics concerned with networks (de Bruijn graph assembly algorithms).
-A key feature of this assembly approach are *k*-mers, which are unique sequences of length *k*.
-The k-mer is sometimes called the *word size*.
-In Velvet, the *k*-mer is the most important free parameter, and can be any odd number from 1 to the length of the read.
+A key feature of this assembly approach is the *k*-mer, a unique sequence of length *k*.  *k*-mers are sometimes called *word sizes*.
+In Velvet, the *k*-mer is the most important free parameter, and can be any odd number from 3 to the length of the read.

-We will cover de Bruijn graph assembly more fully in the lectures, but you can also find out more about this approach in following papers.
-I strongly suggest you read some or all of them.
-Understanding de Bruijn assembly is crucial to understanding this lab.
+We will cover de Bruijn graph assembly more fully in the lectures, but you should also learn more about this approach in the following papers.
+I strongly suggest you read some or all of them.  *Understanding de Bruijn assembly is crucial to completing this lab*.

 Compeau PEC, PA Pevzner and G Tesler.
 2013.
 [How to apply de Bruijn graphs to genome assembly](https://doi.org/10.1038/nbt.2023). *Nature Biotechnology* 29:987-991.